apache/iceberg-python/mkdocs/docs/index.md

 Iceberg leverages the [catalog to have one centralized place to organize the tables](https://iceberg.apache.org/catalog/).
 This can be a traditional Hive catalog to store your Iceberg tables next to the rest, a vendor solution like the AWS Glue catalog, or an implementation of Icebergs' own [REST protocol](https://github.com/apache/iceberg/tree/main/open-api).
 Checkout the [configuration](configuration.md) page to find all the configuration details.

 For the sake of demonstration, we'll configure the catalog to use the `SqlCatalog` implementation, which will store information in a local `sqlite` database.
 We'll also configure the catalog to store data files in the local filesystem instead of an object store.
+This should not be used in production due to the limited scalability.

 Create a temporary location for Iceberg:

 ```shell
 mkdir /tmp/warehouse
 ```

+Open a Python 3 REPL to set up the catalog:

 ```python
 from pyiceberg.catalog.sql import SqlCatalog